jorgebucaran/hyperapp/lib/time/README.md

 ## Notes

-- This package is suited for recurring tasks, not for animation.
-Use `@hyperapp/raf`, which is based on [`requestAnimationFrame`] for smooth animations.
+- This package is best suited for recurring tasks, not for animation.
+Check out `@hyperapp/raf`, which is based on [`requestAnimationFrame`], to create smooth animations and games.

 ## License